makersacademy/airport_challenge/README.md

 ## Question For Coaches

 * What is best practice regarding where to place mock config and how much config should be in that file
 * I am testing for a returned plane in both land and take off.
-I could test for no error and test against the airport_inventory (I could then drop some tests)..
+I could test for no error and test against the plane_inventory (I could then drop some tests)..
 However, I have added this extra public method to enable this.
-Is there a design pattern to test for what planes are in the airport without the creation of the public airport_inventory method
+Is there a design pattern to test for what planes are in the airport without the creation of the public plane_inventory method

 Instructions
 ---------